peacalm/cpp-luaw/README.md

 l.set("add", [](int a, int b) { return a + b; });
 ```

-* Lambda with captured variables: should provide concrete hint type or luaw::function_tag.
+* Lambda with captured variables: should provide concrete hint type or use luaw::function_tag as hint.

 ```C++
 int x = 1;